RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 No, a _tag_ is a _git concept_, whereas a `Release` is something about GitHub, beyond git itself.
 So, they are not synonymous.

 A tag is a _pointer_ to a specific commit, that's all, you basically give a name to a specific commit.
 This is what we use to mark the commit that is meant to be submitted for marking.

+## My project solution is contained in multiple commits, which do I tag?
+The last one.
+I think the confusion here is because there are two potentially different things you can mean with the same word commit.
+You are thinking of commit as a set of changes to files - so the commit itself is only made up of the edits you have made since the last commit.
+We are thinking of a commit as a snapshot of the entire repository at a point in time, which shows exactly what all the files looked like in the repo in their entirety.

+A commit is both things!
+(I will spare you links to documentation to prove it).
+As a result, when you commit your final changes to the assignment (even if it is just changing your name in a readme file), and then you tag that commit, we can see all of the files that exist in the repo after you have completed everything.
+No need to 'recommit' things which you have done before.

+To make you comfortable with this, browse around the GitHub page for your project repo.
+When you make a tag, you should be able to see a link to it, and even download the repo at that tag as a zip file.
+If you unzip it, you will see the entire repo.

 ## Cannot clone or push to GitHub with my password credentials?

 As [per August 12th, 2021 GitHub post](https://github.blog/changelog/2021-08-12-git-password-authentication-is-shutting-down/), GitHub is not no longer accepting account passwords when authenticating Git operations, like cloning private repos or pushing changes.
 You should use **token-based authentication**, such as  personal access, OAuth, SSH Key, or GitHub App installation token.